SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-11.md

 class Widget {
     ...
 private:
-    Bitmap *pd;                // ptr to a heap-allocated object };
+    Bitmap *pb;                // ptr to a heap-allocated object };
 ```
 Here's an implementation of `operator=` that looks reasonable on the surface but is unsafe in the presence of assignment to self.
 (It's also not **_exception-safe_**, but we'll deal with that in a moment.)